 The house is located on the road to the summit of Takarunga Mt Victoria.
 It is surrounded by a reserve, but is just a short walk to the Devonport village and ferry to the city.
 There is off-street parking available.
 The house has access and facilities for people with disabilities.
 Applicants with disabilities should discuss their needs with the manager when applying.

 The residencies are available thanks to support from Creative New Zealand.

 Projects can be fiction, drama, creative writing or in non-fiction.
 Applicants must be born in New Zealand, hold New Zealand citizenship or be permanent residents.
 Writers who live in Auckland are welcome to apply but would still be required to stay at the centre for most of their residency if awarded one.
 Writers who are employed by universities are not eligible to apply for a project that is part of their academic work.

-Over ninety New Zealand authors have held residencies at the centre since 2005 and our first international residency took place in 2013.
+Over one hundred New Zealand authors have held residencies at the centre since 2005 and our first international residency took place in 2013.